This is the multi-page printable view of this section. Click here to print.

 Google Connector

-Index documents, sheets, slides, files, sites and email across your Google Workspace (Google Drive, Gmail and Google Sites).
+Index documents, sheets, slides, files, sites, email and chat across your Google Workspace (Google Drive, Gmail, Google Sites and Google Chat).

 The Google connector enables the indexing of: